 The Campaign will drive efforts to prevent outbreaks and halt the spread of diseases that claim millions of lives.
 It will advance our understanding of the complex interactions among our own personal choices, the physical and social spaces where we live and work, and the genetic cards dealt to each of us at birth.
 It will sustain efforts to defend health as a universal human right.
 And it will propel a transformation in public health education to foster effective leadership and promote wise policies.

-An investment in the people, ideas, and infrastructure of HSPH has immediate effects both here at home and around the world, and it pays off again and again—in the lives and dreams of individuals, and in the health and well-being of entire societies.
+An investment in the people, ideas, and infrastructure of the Harvard Chan School has immediate effects both here at home and around the world, and it pays off again and again—in the lives and dreams of individuals, and in the health and well-being of entire societies.
 With your help, we will change policies, practices, and personal behavior.
 We will advance scientific understanding.
 And we will empower new generations of public health leaders to create a healthier world for all of us.

-Dean of the Faculty, Harvard School of Public Health
+Dean of the Faculty, Harvard T.H.
+Chan School of Public Health

-T & G Angelopoulos Professor of Public Health and International Development, Harvard School of Public Health and Harvard Kennedy School
+T & G Angelopoulos Professor of Public Health and International Development, Harvard T.H.
+Chan School of Public Health and Harvard Kennedy School